grimlockrocks/pi-bluetooth-obd/README.md

 atsp0 <-- use protocol auto, available protocols: 1, 2, 3, 4, 5, 6, 7, 8, 9, A
 0100 <-- mode 01, pid 00, supported pids
 ```
+If successfully connected to the car, 0100 will return something instead of "UNABLE TO CONNECT" or "CAN ERROR" or "BUS INIT: ...ERROR".

 Step 4 - Connect Car with Python OBD